What To Do If The Push Plus Hurts?

 I was flipping through my phone gallery and found this photo from Las Vegas…

-The guy next to me is Ric Flair, a famous wrestler whom I used to watch on TV when I was young.
-It was so cool to meet him at the conference and exchange a few words.
+The guy next to me is Ric Flair, a famous wrestler I watched on TV when I was young.
+It was cool to meet him at the conference and exchange a few words.

-Today, I will answer a common question that I receive from my clients about what to do when the push ups plus exercise bothers your wrist.
+Today, I will answer a common question from my clients about what to do when the push-ups plus exercise bothers your wrist.

 What To Do If Push Up Plus Hurts?